 As we’ve discussed, meal replacement shakes are available in multiple different compositions.
 However, no matter which formulation you pick, you must ensure it contains a good balance of protein, fibre, carbs and healthy fats, as well as essential vitamins and minerals.
 You can do this by checking the ingredients list and nutritional values, which should be readily available - if they’re not, avoid the brand in question at all costs.

 Do remember that protein shakes and meal replacement shakes are inherently different.
 Yes, you can totally use protein shakes to boost your protein intake or aid your muscle recovery alongside a workout routine.
 However, in most cases, they don’t contain the required nutrition to make up a full meal.

 With new products popping up every day, knowing which meal replacement shake for weight loss to pick is tricky.
 But whichever route you decide to go, we’d say the number one point is this:

 Always read the label.

-It’s easy to get pulled in with impressive marketing claims, but you never know the full story until you’ve read the label and nutritional values.
+It’s easy to make mistakes when buying shakes and end up getting pulled in with impressive marketing claims, but you never know the full story until you’ve read the label and nutritional values.

 After all, your weight-loss goals may be important to you, but your long-term health should be too.
 Avoid overly-artificial and chemical-ridden meal replacement shakes - especially those which contain laxatives or senna leaves.
 These shakes might help you shed the weight rapidly, but it’s difficult to sustain and could lead to lasting health damage - yep, you should place them firmly back on the shelf.